 The parallel runway project will be completed in November 2020 and the extension of runway 9R/27L is scheduled to complete in 2021.

 United Airlines and American Airlines operate their flights from the base at O’Hare International Airport today.
-After the initialization and completion of the first two phases of OMP, the airport saw a reduction of system delays by almost 57 percent.
-With that, the airport ranked in 14th position for maintaining on-time performance by 2017 among the top 30 U.S. airports.
+After the initialization and completion of the first two phases of OMP, the airport saw a reduction in system delays by almost 57 percent.
+With that, the airport ranked 14th position for maintaining on-time performance in 2017 among the top 30 U.S. airports.
 The initial project cost estimation was US$6.6 billion however, it escalated beyond US$10 billion by 2019.

 Facilities at O’Hare International Airport